 How to Keep Squirrels from Coming Back

-- Scare squirrels away with a plastic owl - Placing a plastic owl on a fence post or on the roof can deter squirrels from entering your yard.
+- What about a plastic owl to scare them away? - Putting a plastic owl in strategic locations such as on the roof may deter them from entering your yard.

-- Use a motion-activated sprinkler system - This is a handy tool to keep various animals, including the squirrels at bay.
+- Use a motion-activated sprinkler system - This can also be an option to keep a variety of animals, including squirrels, away.

 If you notice any symptoms in your home, office, or school, you should contact a professional like Metro Pest Control.
-We provide squirrel and wildlife removal services in Brooklyn, raccoon removal in New York, and other locations such as Nassau County, the Bronx, and Queens.
+We provide Squirrels removal services in New York, and throughout the New York including Nassau County, the Bronx, and Queens.
 Metro Pest Control Service was founded in 1977 and has been assisting individuals with pest problems ever since.
 You can also call us for a free quote or schedule an appointment on our website, www.metropest.com.